 Even during the long gaps between World Cups, the Rose and Crown remains a home for soccer fans.
 The building is the Silva house, a Victorian dwelling built at the turn of the last century.
 It has previously been home to more upscale tenants, Ruby Beet Gourmet and Circa 1900, both well-intentioned ventures that failed before the Rose and Crown succeeded with a more modest agenda.
 In fact, after some tentative expansions of its own menu over the years, the pub has recently streamlined its focus to concentrate on pub grub and draft beer.

 The historic structure lends itself to a classic pub layout of myriad small rooms rather than one expansive dining hall.
 There’s a foyer, but rather than waiting there, most customers just proceed to a preferred table or bar counter.
 All the rooms are filled with images of British icons from the Clash to Winston Churchill, but beyond the Britannia theme, each room has a distinctive personality.
-One is centered around a pool table, another has larger tables for groups and family dining, one has a quiet atmosphere, and one is filled with board games for all ages.
+One is centered around a pool table, another has larger tables for groups and family dining, one has a quieter atmosphere, and one is filled with board games for all ages.

-The service here is definitely pub-like in terms of its casualness and the need for a bit of a self-help approach.
+The service here is definitely pub-like in terms of the need for a bit of a self-help approach.
 The bar in the house’s foyer serves as a sort of de facto host station.
 It’s the best place to check in and make one’s presence known to the staff before taking a seat in one of the rooms or on the patio.
-Still, don’t expect to be led to a table and don’t be surprised if it’s necessary to head back to the bar to pay the tab at the end of the meal.
+Still, don’t expect to be led to a table and don’t be surprised if it’s necessary to head back to the bar during peak hours to pay the tab at the end of the meal.
 On the other hand, you may find more than one employee checking on each table as part of a team approach to service.

 628 E. Adams St., Phoenix AZ 85004